jquacinella/EliRepo/README.md

 - **HW** Attempt this python project: http://www.cse.msu.edu/~cse231/PracticeOfComputingUsingPython/03_Strings/CaesarCypher/project04.pdf
 - **HW** Continue meterpreter attack from kali to windows
+- **HW** Lookup projects with RaspPi to see if youre interested below

 # As of Sun Nov 27th